-There will be one short paper required for this class, with a rewrite possible.
+There will be two short papers required for this class.
 Specific directions will be handed out when the papers are assigned.
 In general, all written work for me, or for Art History in general, should be finished, professional-looking, and must observe the following rules: